 Editor’s Note: This page’s text is adapted from an article about shuai chiao master David C.K.
 Lin by Dr. Mark Cheng, Senior RKC, printed in the February 2000 issue of Black Belt magazine.
-The photo shoot depicted in our exclusive behind-the-scenes video below is for a future issue of Black Belt magazine.
+The photo shoot depicted in our exclusive behind-the-scenes video below was for a piece in the April/May 2013 issue of Black Belt magazine.

 David Chee-Kai Lin is one of the most quiet personalities in the kung fu community, but he’s also one of the most accomplished.
 His early training reads like a chapter out of a martial arts novel, and his current teachings on the finer points of combat shuai chiao are just as amazing.